 Raise is a site that resells gift cards at a discounted rate.
 I can find gift cards for just about any store or restaurant, available to use almost immediately.
 I never pay face value or a fee of any kind for gift cards at Raise.

-I was suspicious at first, but I’ve confirmed that this is legitimate, legal and completely above board.
-And as a bonus, when you buy a Gift Card at Raise, you get Ebates cash back.
+I was suspicious at first, but I’ve confirmed that this is legitimate, legal, and completely above board.
+And as a bonus, when you buy a Gift Card at Raise, you get Rakuten cashback.

 Coordinate eating out with your Birthday.
 Lots of restaurants now offer special discounts and even freebies when you come in on your Birthday!
 Find discounts and coupons for more than 150 establishments at Hey!It’sFree.